ksasmita/esSherlock/README.md

 ![image](https://github.com/ksasmita/esSherlock/assets/20369844/9240b204-4339-409d-8650-9e6e7a17fb24)

 Participants performed the segmentation task on the ~50 minute episode of Sherlock Holmes: Study in Pink (REF).
 Participants performed the segmentation task in video chunks, each lasting approximately 5 minute long (mean duration = 299.78s).
 Separate groups of participants performed the task in coarse (n = 11) and fine (n = 13) grains.
 All participants completed a practice task before they began segmenting.
-Practice was performed to criterion (fine = XX, coarse = XX button presses per minute).
+Practice was performed to criterion (fine = 15-36, coarse = 3-8 button presses per minute).

 **Materials**